pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

         :return bytes: Returns the data that was encrypted or decrypted.

+        When the ``BlockCipher`` was constructed in a mode turns it into a stream cipher (e.g.
+        :class:`cryptography.hazmat.primitives.block.modes.CTR`), this will
-        When the ``BlockCipher`` was constructed in a mode turns it into a stream cipher, this will return bytes immediately, however in other modes it will return blocks in chunks, whose size is determined by the cipher's block size.
+        return bytes immediately, however in other modes it will return blocks in chunks, whose size is determined by the cipher's block size.

     .. method:: finalize()